FrankChen021/bithon/README.md

 ## JDK 11 and above

-If the target application run under JDK 11 and above, following arguments should be added to JVM command to allow the agent to use Java Reflection on corresponding packages.
+If the target application runs under JDK 11 and above, the following arguments should be added to JVM command to allow the agent to use Java Reflection on corresponding packages.

 ```text
 --add-exports=java.base/jdk.internal.misc=ALL-UNNAMED --add-exports=java.base/sun.net.www=ALL-UNNAMED